 The threats that are lurking on the internet are potentially dangerous for they are likely to steal your information and use this as a way to steal other essential things that you are trying to protect, for example, your privacy and money.

-There are various ways in which cyber predators can steal your data such as system crashing, hacking, trojans, viruses, etc. Therefore, it is essential to be aware of these existing threats to protect yourself.
+There are various ways in which cyber predators can steal your data such as system crashing, hacking, trojans, viruses, DDOS and many other attacks.
+Therefore, it is essential to be aware of these existing threats to protect yourself.

 Below are common threats that cyber predators are using to steal your data.

 This refers to the instance when a person or people can gain unauthorized access to a device or an entire system.
 Their intent and motive usually are to hold data as a hostage to ask for ransom, or to steal data.
 Reports show that thousands of hacking attacks are recorded every day.

 The existence of this threat only emphasizes the importance of having a backup system or mechanism and improved security system to prevent losing data or even prevent the hack itself.

 Some businesses and sectors still rely on having no database backup, and this might be a potentially dangerous practice since the unintended deletion of data is still a standard issue.

 To prevent this from happening, you can also restrict your employees from having access to sensitive files, and only appoint a few people to have access to your business’ important data.

 Data can be lost or get corrupted whenever a system is down due to system errors.
 With this, data can be significantly affected since it can potentially lose or destroy every unsaved or even saved progress.
 For example, whenever an operation is still on-going, it can get canceled whenever a system crash occurs.